 In the last few years, fasting has become one of the most popular strategies for losing weight.
-This comes as no surprise given the staggering anecdotes of 30, 50, and over 100-pound weight loss success from people who have tried fasting.
-What is fasting?
+This comes as no surprise given the staggering anecdotes of 30, 50, and over 100-pound weight loss successes from people who have tried fasting.

 Fasting is the practice of refraining from food and beverage consumption for a set period of time ranging from just 16 hours (intermittent fasting) up to days at a time (extended fasting).